 Students applying for the Graduate Certificate in Spanish must have a bachelor's degree from an accredited institution with a minimum grade point average of B (3.0 on a 4.0 scale).
 If the undergraduate degree is not in Spanish, students must have completed the appropriate advanced-level conversation, composition or advanced language course, or equivalent.
 Equivalency is determined in consultation with the faculty advisor, or through an oral and written exam.

-Applicants who want to be considered for the Graduate Certificate in Spanish for the Professions must submit to the Division of Graduate and Continuing Education:
+Applicants who want to be considered for the Graduate Certificate in Spanish for the Professions must submit to the College of Graduate and Continuing Education:

 - An application for admissions;